 Medical faculty team from Berkshire Medical Center - Departments of Surgery, Critical Care, Integrative Medicine, Oncology, Colorectal Surgery, Nephrology, Neurology, Psychiatry, and Nursing.

-- How does tissue injury and pain lead to surgical stress and the stress response to surgery and trauma?
+- How does tissue injury & pain lead to surgical ‘stress’ and the ‘stress response to surgery and trauma?’
+Marvin A. McMillen, M.D., FACS, MACP

-- Body Image: Disfigurement and Uncertainty in Cancer Care.
+- Body Image, Disfigurement & Uncertainty in Cancer Care.
+Marcella Bradway M.D., FASCRS

 Patients' bedside tutorials in ICU, Recovery Room, and Dialysis Unit - Workshop participants will go to patients ICU bedsides each afternoon for medical music sessions with Andrew Schulman, under the supervision of the medical team.
 They will learn how to introduce themselves to patients/family/friends/staff, how to identify patient/family/friends/staff needs, learn how to understand and help with patient/family/friends uncertainty, confusion, emotion, and grief, and learn how to explore the patient/family/friends musical history and “find the right musical prescription”.